Get

 Dogs have unique olfactory senses thanks to their one-of-a-kind noses.
 They have over 100 million sensory receptors in the nose compared to humans, who only have 6 million.1 Plus, the part of the brain that processes this information is 40 times larger than the human brain.

-So, it’s no surprise that dogs can smell from 1,000 to 100,000 times better than humans.
+So, it is no surprise that dogs can smell from 1,000 to 100,000 times better than humans.
 Even so, dogs have one more trick up their snout.

-When we humans smell, we inhale the air and scent through the same single air passage we use to exhale.
+When humans smell, they inhale the air and scent through the same single air passage we use to exhale.
 This causes the scent to get expelled and lost during our exhalation.
-But a dog has a great advantage: they have two different air passages, and they can use one for breathing and the other one for smelling.
+But dogs have a great advantage: they have two different air passages, and they can use one for breathing and the other for smelling.
 In other words, dogs can store a smell or scent in their nose even while exhaling!

-If that advantage wasn’t enough, dogs have also a secondary and very specialized olfactory system used to detect certain chemical messages.
-Dogs have something called the Jacobson’s organ, or the vomeronasal organ.
+If that advantage wasn’t enough, dogs also have a secondary and very specialized olfactory system used to detect certain chemical messages.
+Dogs have something called the Jacobson’s organ (the vomeronasal organ).
 This organ is located inside the nasal cavity, resting behind the incisors, and acts as a secondary olfactory sensor.

 The Jacobson’s organ provides information normally deemed undetectable with the help of specialized receptor cells with nerves that lead directly to the brain.